Stranger-odua/hillel-js/src/homework25part2/README.md

 React.
-Dynamic visualization of data
+Dynamic visualization of data with RTK Query